Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

 \section{Results}

-To demonstrate the feasibility of the approach (Sec.~\ref{sec:methodology}), wedge experiments were carried out with OFHC (Oxygen-Free High Thermal Conductivity) Cu and a Bi-Pb-Sn-Cd based low melting-point alloy as model material systems.
-These materials were chosen for their distinctive plastic flow properties; for additional details, see Appendix B. We present results with these two materials below, followed by validation of the approach using standard tension/compression experiments.
+{To demonstrate the feasibility of the approach (Sec.~\ref{sec:methodology}), wedge experiments were carried out with OFHC (Oxygen-Free High Thermal Conductivity) Cu and a solder alloy SAC305 (96.5\%Sn, 3.0\%Ag, 0.5\%Cu) as model material systems.
+These materials were chosen for their distinctive deformation response.
+Cu exhibits a high strain-hardening response while SAC305 is characterized by an elastic-nearly perfect plastic type behavior with high rate sensitivity.
+We present results with these two materials below, followed by validation of the approach using uniaxial tension experiments.}